-Kellogg Financial Need Based Scholarships (Full-time MBA/MMM/MBAi Programs)
+Kellogg Financial Need Based Scholarships (Full-time MBA/MMM Program)

-Kellogg Financial Need Based Scholarship awards are offered to qualified U. S. citizens and permanent residents in the 1Y MBA, 2Y MBA, MMM and the MBAi programs who complete the Optional Financial Need Based Scholarship Application during the admission process.
+Kellogg Financial Need Based Scholarship awards are offered to qualified U. S. citizens and permanent residents in the 1Y MBA, 2Y MBA, and the MMM programs who complete the Optional Financial Need Based Scholarship Application during the admission process.
 Those who complete the application are automatically considered for these awards and there are no special or additional application materials required.
 This application has no impact on an applicant's admission decision and does not affect eligibility for an admissions merit scholarship.

-These awards, based on financial need, are renewed in the second year for students who receive them in the first year.
+These awards, based on financial need, are renewed in the second year for students who receive them in the first year, provided they make satisfactory academic progress.
 Those students who do not receive one of these awards in the first year are not eligible to receive this kind of funding in the second year.
+(Information about satisfactory academic progress is in this handbook in a section labeled "Satisfactory Academic Progress".)

 The name of the Financial Need Based Scholarship award may be updated to an endowed scholarship after the enrollment period begins.
 However, this will not affect the amount of the scholarship on the Financial Aid Award Notice.
 Friends and alumni with an interest in helping students fund their business school studies provide endowed scholarship funding to Kellogg.
 The Financial Aid Office will provide details of the fund(s) to the recipients in either the winter or the spring quarter.